think forward

 The world is an endless unconscious climb up and down hierarchies.
 We are always sizing ourselves and everybody up, comparing how we are doing and automatically filling in the pre-defined place.
 We are always in a hierarchy of some kind.

-Maslow’s pyramid is a well-known blueprint that outlines of human needs and motivations.
-It’s a visual representation of the steps we take to meet our various needs, starting from the most basic ones at the bottom, and progressing upwards.
+Maslow’s pyramid is a well-known blueprint of human needs and motivations.
+Steps we take to meet our needs, from the most basic at the bottom to the highest at the top.

-The top of the pyramid, shown within the triangle, exists beyond the confines of the pyramid itself.
+The top of the pyramid exists beyond the confines of the pyramid itself.
 It’s the way out.
-To be on the top actually means to be outside of it.
-The originally white Egyptian pyramids had a golden capstone.
-Which symbolize the transcendence to a higher plane.
-The white base represented the earthly realm and the struggles of mortal life, while the golden top signifies the the divine.
+To be on top means to be outside it.
+The originally white Egyptian pyramids had a golden capstone — a symbol of transcendence to a higher plane.
+The white base represented the earthly realm and mortal struggle, the golden top — the divine.

 The mountains you are carrying you’re only supposed to climb.